brendan-w/lumber-segmenter/README.md

 Suboptimal 1
 ------------

 Considers cuts on one board at a time.
-The desired output lengths are sorted from largest to smallest, and the computer attempts to cut the largest segments from the board first.
+The desired output lengths are sorted from largest to smallest, and the computer attempts to make the largest cut first.
 When there is no more room for a certain cut size, the computer will move on to the next smallest cut.
 This is repeated until all of the desired cuts have been made.

 Suboptimal 2